As a law student, I went on a few job interviews. At one, the interviewer’s first comment was

 I got the job.
-Probably there were better-qualified candidates, but they damaged their chances with sloppy résumés.
+There were surely better-qualified candidates.
+But they damaged their chances with sloppy résumés.
 The irony is that those people, who most needed to hear the interviewer’s feedback, weren’t in the room.
 Because they never got an interview.

 Consider yourself warned.